The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 • Emerald Lake Trail / Emerald Basin: This hike is similar to the loop trail but detours up the Emerald Basin, where the lake’s water source originates from glaciers high above.
 You’ll hike through forests and avalanche chutes and see a waterfall and a rock amphitheater.
 The trail is moderate and steep in some sections, and it’s 6.2 miles (10 km) long and takes about 3 hours to complete.

 • Emerald Triangle: This is a jaw-dropping hike that climbs to Yoho Pass, where you’ll have panoramic views of Emerald Lake, Yoho Valley, and Takakkaw Falls.
 You’ll also pass by two other beautiful lakes: Yoho Lake and Wapta Lake.
-The trail is challenging and requires some scrambling, and it’s 12 miles long (19.5 km) and takes about 7 hours to complete.
+The trail is challenging and requires some scrambling.
+It’s 12 miles long (19.5 km) and takes about 7 hours to complete.

 How to Get to Emerald Lake